26. On the Education of Children

 Today, education is often framed in a similar manner – with career goals and future earnings used as benchmarks of success.
 But to Montaigne, the purpose of education is “not for gain” or “for external advantages.”
 Montaigne sees education as the way we become most fully human, “to enrich and furnish himself inwardly.”

-It’s important to remember that Montaigne’s essay focuses on what he calls “noble families.”
+It’s also important to point out that Montaigne’s essay focuses on what he calls “noble families.”
 In fact, Montaigne was skeptical of the value of education “in mean and lowborn hands.”
-Montaigne believed that education should help inform “conducting a war, governing a people or gaining the friendship of a prince or a foreign nation.”
+He believed that education should help inform “conducting a war, governing a people or gaining the friendship of a prince or a foreign nation.”
 He had little use for the kind of education aimed toward “constructing a dialectical argument, pleading an appeal, or prescribing a mass of pills.”

 Since it is philosophy that teaches us to live, and since there is a lesson in it for childhood as well as for the other ages, why is it not imparted to children?
 They teach us to live, when life is past.
 A hundred students have caught the syphilis before they came to Aristotle’s lesson on temperance ….
 Philosophy has lessons for the birth of men as well as for their decrepitude.